VaultSovereign/ops/README.md

 -->
 [![SPDX License](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](LICENSE)

-> **A security-grade prompt library treated like code: governed, testable, and auditable.**
+> **Civilization as code library: governed, testable, and auditable.**

-VaultMesh TEM is a collection of parameterized cybersecurity AI prompts with enterprise-grade governance, safety controls, and automated validation.
+VaultMesh library is a collection of parameterized cybersecurity AI prompts with enterprise-grade governance, safety controls, and automated validation.
 Each prompt behaves like an API with versioning, safety classifications, and adversarial testing.

 ## Goal: Governance Analysis